5 DIY Zero Waste Christmas Wreath Ideas

 This is a very versatile wreath.
-The beauty of it is that it can be dismantled when your taking down the decs, returned to its original form and used for making cookies again!
+The beauty of it is that it can be dismantled when you're taking down the decorations, and returned to its original form and used for making cookies again!

-We got the inspiration for this craft from BBC Good Food, and have given it a few eco-friendly flourishes to make sure the it is fully sustainable.
-If you want a clearer idea of what the final product will look like, there are some great images here and here.
+We got the inspiration for this craft from BBC Good Food, and have given it a few eco-friendly flourishes to make sure it is fully sustainable.

 You will only need:

 - A set of cookie cutters.
-Ideally it’s best to have at least 20 of different shapes and sizes
+Ideally, it’s best to have at least 20 made up of different shapes and sizes

 - Twine, string or ribbon.

-Step 1: To assemble your wreath, first lay your cookie cutters out on the table.
+1. To assemble your wreath, lay your cookie cutters out on the table.
 Arrange them into a circle and try to get the corners and curves as closely together and interlocked as possible.

-Step 3: Go crazy with the garnishes- add in some foliage, berries, ribbons, orange slices or anything else you have to hand!
+3. Go crazy with the garnishes- add in some foliage, dried berries, popcorn garlands, ribbons, orange slices, pine cones or anything else you have to hand!